bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+A component with state contains data and has the ability to change based on user interactions with the App.
+A functional component is static and will always render the same information to the page.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+The componentWillMount function is called before the page renders and it's only triggered once.
+We have generally used this function for API calls.
+The componentWillUpdate function is used every time the page re-renders and will not set state.

 3. Define stateful logic.

+Any component that contains state is using stateful logic, which is dynmamic data that is stored in the component.
+This stored data enables the component to keep track of any changes made by the user on the App.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange: Renders elements onto the virtual dom and sets them up for testing

+Act: The stage where we're able to perform simulations of actual events that a user will experience on the page, such as entering information on a form and clicking on specific elements.

+Assert: The final step in the test where we check to see that the App is behaving and rendering the correct information the virtual dom.